12 & Under Travel Program Frequently Asked Questions (FAQ)

 - Anyone interested in managing a Travel team, will volunteer to the league President

-- All applications will be reviewed and a manager will be selected for each age group by the nominating committee (President, Vice President, Director of either Baseball or Softball, and Board Members)
+- All applications will be reviewed and a manager will be selected for each age group by the nominating committee (President, Vice President, Director, and Board Members)

 - All travel managers must be BAC Board confirmed, hold all coaching certifications required of BAC, and have the character, values, attitude and organizational expertise to run a travel team including selection of coaches, their on-going support, parent management, and strong player development